biocodices/bed_to_tabix/README.md

 ## Usage

-I'm not sure if there's any risk of getting banned if you set `--threads` too high, so experiment at your own risk.
+I'm not sure if there's any risk of getting banned if you perform too many parallel downloads from 1kG servers, so experiment with `--threads` at your own risk.

 ```bash
 # Download the regions in regions1.bed to regions1.vcf.gz